 Sister Cities & Regional Cooperation

-Since 1984, the cities of Salzburg and Singida in East African Tanzania have been strongly connected as Sister Cities.
-The expansion at the province level ten years later led to the founding of the Regional Cooperation and thus, to the Sister Cities and Regional Cooperation Salzburg – Singida / Tanzania, in short: SCSS.
+The cities of Salzburg, Austria, and Singida in East African Tanzania have been strongly connected as Sister Cities since 1984.
+Ten years later the partnership of the two regions Salzburg and Singida was the beginning of a long term cooperation: Sister Cities and Regional Cooperation Salzburg – Singida / Tanzania.

 Sister Cities & Regional Cooperation refers to two cities, municipalities or regions with the common goal of cultural and economic exchange.
 International partnerships are also used for expert exchange in the sense of a local Agenda 21 and is seen as a platform to foster democratization in states, in which the rule of law and freedom are not yet considered to have been achieved (“local foreign policy”).